mkoryak/floatThead/README.md

 -   Plays nicely with angularjs

-What it does not do:
+# Things this plugin does NOT do:
 ---------
 -  Does not float the footer
 -  Does not let you lock the first column like in excel